qavajs/qavajs.github.io/docs/intro.md

 https://qavajs.github.io/

-@qavajs framework is a solution that allow to significantly reduces automation project setup time due to set of predefined steps, built-in page object solution and OOB integrations with other test related stuff (like EPAM ReportPortal etc.)
+@qavajs framework is a solution that allows to significantly reduces automation project setup time due to a set of predefined steps, built-in page object solution, and OOB integrations with other test-related stuff (like EPAM ReportPortal etc.)

 ```gherkin
 Feature: Desktop Web Feature